Debt Snowball vs Avalanche Calculator

 The result displays total interest paid and the number of months required under each approach.
 If one method produces a shorter timeline or lower interest, the difference is highlighted in the text.
 These metrics are essential for planning.
 For example, a household with $20,000 spread across a credit card at 18% and a car loan at 5% might find that avalanche saves hundreds in interest, but snowball clears the car loan sooner, freeing up collateral.
 By presenting both, the calculator empowers users to choose the strategy that aligns with their priorities.

-Consider a scenario with two debts: a $5,000 credit card at 19% interest and a $8,000 personal loan at 7%.
-Minimum payments are $150 and $200 respectively, and an extra $200 per month is available.
-Plugging these numbers into the calculator yields the comparison shown below.
+Consider a scenario with two debts: an $8,000 credit card at 19% interest and a $5,000 personal loan at 7%.
+Minimum payments are $180 and $150 respectively, and an extra $200 per month is available.
+Snowball attacks the smaller personal loan first, while avalanche attacks the higher-rate credit card first, so the two strategies genuinely diverge.

-In this case the avalanche method wins on both counts, but the snowball method still offers a structured plan and may be preferable for someone needing early victories.
-If the credit card balance were smaller, the snowball approach might close the gap or even finish first.
+In this case the avalanche method wins on both payoff time and interest, while the snowball method pays off the smaller loan earlier.
+That is the trade-off the calculator is designed to show: emotional momentum versus interest efficiency.
 Users are encouraged to experiment with their own numbers, especially when juggling more than two debts.

 Financial decisions rarely hinge on math alone.
 Behavioral economists note that humans are more likely to stick with a plan that provides regular feelings of accomplishment.
 The snowball method leverages this by delivering quick debt eliminations, whereas avalanche can leave balances lingering for months before the first loan is cleared.
 If you have previously struggled with motivation, the modest increase in interest may be a worthwhile trade-off for a higher chance of completion.
 The calculator’s side-by-side results help frame this trade-off explicitly.